 While the award-cladden tack room of Bluman’s Wellington, Florida farm boasts of his accomplishments with blue ribbons and sashes hanging from the walls, his humble attitude is a refreshing reminder of how the sport should be, reminiscent of the early roots of riding simply for pleasure.
 Bluman’s wholesome perspective on equestrian sport is a welcome sight, one that guides the structure of his business.

-Watching Bluman interact with his horses, it is easy to see that the wellbeing of the animals are at the heart of his relationships with them – relationships that have been competitively successful in international competition across the world.
+Watching Bluman interact with his horses, it is easy to see that the wellbeing of the animals is at the heart of his relationships with them – relationships that have been successful in international competition across the world.

 “Each horse has his own personality, his own ways, his own program, and I am a big believer in giving horses time to develop a relationship with the rider, and to give riders the time to develop a relationship with the horse,” reflected Bluman.
 “The same goes for the rest of our team.
 It is the farrier, the vet and the grooms who are able to learn the horses, and once all of those things happen, we can build on success.
 We must acknowledge that this is a team, and I’m blessed to have such a good one.”